Hammadid–Zirid War: Hammadid–Zirid treaty

 Nearly a year had elapsed since Hammad's conflict with Kurama, al-Muizz's uncle, in Achir.
 Taking advantage of every fleeting opportunity, Hammad managed to defeat Kurama, partly due to the plundering of Kurama's treasury by his own men.
 Despite Kurama's advantage of seven thousand men compared to Hammad's fifteen hundred, and the fact that all the people of Achir were against him, Hammad was victorious.
 During this period, al-Muizz mobilized to confront Hammad on July 31, 1017.
 At that time, Hammad was besieging Bagai after capturing M'sila and Achir.
 Al-Muizz's advance forced Hammad to withdraw from Bagai.
 They engaged in battle at the end of Rabi' al-Awwal, which corresponds to the 26th of August 1017.
 Within a few hours, Hammad and his forces were decisively defeated.
 Al-Muizz's troops overwhelmed them, capturing their equipment, wealth, and other possessions.
 Ibrahim, Hammad's brother, was taken prisoner, while Hammad, though injured, managed to escape, and his followers scattered.

 Back at his fortress, Hammad sent an envoy to al-Muizz seeking forgiveness and proposing reconciliation.
 Al-Muizz responded, "If you are sincere, send your son al-Qa'id to us."
 Hammad replied that he would send al-Qa'id or come himself if he received a letter from his brother Ibrahim confirming al-Muizz's assurances.
 Ibrahim arrived, secured the promises from al-Muizz, and informed Hammad, expressing gratitude for al-Muizz's kindness.
 Historian Abdelhalim Oweis notes that several factors likely influenced al-Muizz's acceptance of Hammad's offer.
 The young age of the Emir, who had not yet turned nine, and concerns among the Emir and his advisors about facing a potentially greater threat than Hammad likely played roles.
 The fighting finally ceased by late October 1017.

 Despite these factors, al-Muizz reached an agreement with Hammad's son, al-Qa'id.
 Under the terms, Hammad was granted control over M’sila, Tobna, Zab, Achir, Tahert, and any newly conquered lands in the Maghreb.
-Al-Muizz also appointed al-Qa'id to oversee Tobna, Mars al-Dejaj, the lands of the Zouaoua, Magra, Dekma, Belezma, and Souk Hamza.
+Al-Muizz also appointed al-Qa'id to oversee Tobna, Mars al-Dejaj, the lands of the Zouaoua, Magra, Dekma, Belezma, and Suk Hamza.
 The agreement was not simply about dividing the Central Maghreb between the father and his son.
 Instead, it acknowledged Hammad as an independent ruler over M’sila, Tobna, the Zab, Achir, and Tahert, as well as any additional regions he might conquer in the Central Maghreb.
 It was anticipated that al-Qa'id would succeed his father.
 Thus, the Hammadid–Zirid agreement established Hammad as an independent emir in the Central Maghreb, leading to a division of the Sanhadja tribe into two states: the Zirid state in Ifriqiya and the Hammadid state in the Central Maghreb.